IntegerMan/AIObservabilityAndEvaluationWorkshop/README.md

 If you want to use Azure models with identity authentication (required for the content safety evaluators to succeed), you must authenticate using identity authentication.

 Microsoft provides a helpful guide to common errors here: [Troubleshooting Azure Identity](https://aka.ms/azsdk/net/identity/defaultazurecredential/troubleshoot )

+#### AI Evaluation SDK Troubleshooting

+Microsoft has provided a helpful [troubleshooting guide](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/evaluation/azure-ai-evaluation/TROUBLESHOOTING.md) on their repository which can help with some issues and specific errors.

+This is particularly helpful for safety evaluator configuration issues.

 #### Inotify Limit Error on Linux